 Have your respondents ever reported strange error messages that prevent them from continuing to fill out your survey?
 Perhaps they tried to submit a comment and this error message appeared: “The comment you entered is in an invalid format.”
 They answered the question, so what specifically about the format of their answer triggered this message?

 It’s possible the question is a text box that is set to accept answers between 0 and 500 characters in length and the respondent tried to submit an answer with 700 characters.
-Or perhaps you’re using a Numerical Text Box that doesn’t accept characters other than numbers.
 But there the respondent is—stuck—not knowing what to do.
 No survey designer wants that.

 Luckily, there’s a simple way to avoid this confusion and create a more user-friendly survey.
 You can edit the preset error messages to more accurately describe the answer validation settings so your respondents don’t get confused.